moe2008/escrow-hardhat-main/readme.md

 ## Front-End

-`cd` into the `/app` directory and run `npm install`
+`cd` into the `/app` directory and run `npm install` Make sure you enter your Alchemy Private Key in the .env file.

 To run the front-end application run `npm start` from the `/app` directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+# Server
+'cd' in to /app and run npm install express.
+After that run 'node server.js' to start the server.

+# Project

+You can deploy an Escrow Contracts to the Sopelia Test Network.
+After that you can approve this deployed contract.
+All contracts are saved localy in server.js and where shown as list in the web application.